Best Screws For Stud Mounting: The Ultimate Guide

 The compact design, featuring the shortest height and shortest head length, makes this driver small enough to fit into tight areas and corners.

-Along with compactness, the Next Generation Driver features the lightest weight in class making it great for over the head continuous work.
+Along with compactness, the Next Generation Driver features the lightest weight in class making it great for over-the-head continuous work.

-How Do You Know What Size Screws to Get?
+3. How Do You Know What Size Screws to Get?

 The screw size is denoted by a number which corresponds to the diameter of the shank.
 The number ranges from #1 to #24.
 The higher the number the more the diameter.
-For example the diameter of #1 size screw is 1/16” while that of a #24 size screw is ⅜”.
+For example, the diameter of a #1 size screw is 1/16” while that of a #24 size screw is ⅜”.

 Below is a Table for some of the popular screw sizes used in woodworking.